secbuster/dcrlnd/docs/INSTALL.md

 On FreeBSD, use gmake instead of make.

-To install btcd, run the following commands:
+To install dcrd, run the following commands:

 Install **dcrd**:
 ```